 - Lugs around the rim loosening up when playing more rimshots

 A student snare drum isn’t always the choice for budget buyers only.
-Some snare drums like the GP Percussion SK2 offers stunning features, making it fit to be on the list of the snare drums best for jazz music.
+Some snare drums like the GP Percussion SK2 offer stunning features, making it fit to be on the list of the snare drums best for jazz music.
 This is a 14 x 5.5-inch drum with 10 lugs around the diameter.

-Though it’s the cheapest drum, this is the most complete with double-braced stand, practice pad and drumsticks.
+Though it’s the cheapest drum, this is the most complete with a double-braced stand, practice pad and drumsticks.
 It also includes a drum key for tuning, plus a nylon backpack for transport.

 - A complete package with accessories at an affordable price